Port51/DX11Renderer/README.md

 ## Dynamic Shadow Atlas

-(todo)
+Each frame, lights are culled against the camera frustum.
+Shadowed lights in view are then assigned a section of the shadow atlas to render to.

 ## Bloom

-(todo: finish)
+(todo: pictures!)

-Instead of multiple up and down-sampling passes, I used a compute shader and calculated a separable gaussian blur in 2 passes (horizontal and vertical).
+For the blur, instead of multiple up and down-sampling passes, I used a compute shader and calculated a separable gaussian blur in 2 passes (horizontal and vertical).
+Each pass caches texture samples in groupshared memory to reduce the cost of texture accesses.

 ## Depth of Field